St. Teresa of Avila prayed, “From sour and sad-faced old saints, Good Lord deliver us!”

 After losing her footing and almost being swept away by the flooded river along which she was walking, she exclaimed, “Oh, my Lord!
 When will you stop putting obstacles in our path?”
 “Do not complain, daughter,” the Divine Master answered, “for I always do this with my friends.”
 “Ah, Lord,” she replied, “that explains why you have so few!”

 This lady had such a close friendship with Jesus, she was even comfortable ribbing him a little bit!
 St. Teresa shows us that we should never be afraid to tell Jesus what’s on our hearts — because it’s what really close friends do.

 In this short, round, and elderly Pope, the Church enjoyed one of its funniest holy men.
 When asked early in his papacy how many people worked in the Vatican, he said, “About half of them….”

 One day, as he arrived for an outdoor audience, he overheard two women discussing his physique.
 Pope John was elected right after the papacy of Pope Pius XII, a slender, aristocratic man.
 “My God, he is fat!” whispered one woman to her friend.
 The pope turned on his heels, faced the women with a smile and said, “But, Madam, you must know that the conclave is not exactly a beauty contest!”

 The jolly Pope’s reply came from humility and a willingness to laugh at himself.
-As more and more humor is targeted at belittling others, we can do our simple part to heal the culture by — just laughing at ourselves once in a while.
+As more and more humor in the media is targeted at belittling others, we can do our simple part to heal the culture — by just laughing at ourselves once in a while.
 I read once that the “proper matter for humor” is our own foibles.
 So, my fellow comedian, if you’re like me, you have lots of material to work with!